 - Results from all pages are aggregated, and duplicate services are removed.

-- The final results are saved, updating the Scan Overview statistics.
+- The final results are saved, and the Scan Overview statistics update.

-Because automatic scans use the same detection as manual scans, paid version users benefit from extended plugin-based and GTM detection.
+Because automatic scans use the same detection engine as manual scans, you get the same tracking service detection either way.
 As you install or remove plugins, scheduled scans capture those changes automatically.

 Disabling auto scanning